 Skip to contents

 transform_bounds() transforms a bounding box, densifying the edges to account for nonlinear transformations along these edges and extracting the outermost bounds.
+Multiple bounding boxes may be given as rows of a numeric matrix or data frame.
 Wrapper of OCTTransformBounds() in the GDAL Spatial Reference System API.
 Requires GDAL >= 3.4.

 Usage